Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Data Examples

 \section{Data Examples}

 The model was extensively tested on simulated data, where the primary goal was to assess how well it can estimate regression functionals which exhibit highly non-linear trends.
-We also explored effects of sample size, choice of cut-offs, and number of response categories.
+We also explored effects of sample size, choice of cut-offs, and number of response categories. {Some results from simulation studies are presented in the supplementary material.}

 The effect of sample size was observed in the uncertainty bands for the regression functions, which were reduced in width and became smoother with a larger sample size.
 The regression estimates captured the truth well in all cases, but were smoother and more accurate with more data, as expected.
 Even with a five-category ordinal response and only $200$ observations, the model was able to capture quite well non-standard regression curves.